-If you have never attended a 12 Step meeting before, the idea of walking into a room full of strangers and sharing your story can be intimidating.
+If you have never attended an Alcoholics Anonymous meeting before, the idea of walking into a room full of strangers and sharing your story can be intimidating.
 You are not alone in that sentiment.
 Feeling anxious or overwhelmed before your first meeting is normal.
 But if you push beyond your discomfort, you may find that 12 Step meetings provide you with the extra support you are looking for to keep you on track in your recovery.

 To make your first meeting a bit easier, here are some tips from others in recovery: